Calm Your Nervous System

-Your body is lacking what it needs: nutrients, hydration, sleep, detoxification, and energy.
-You might even need emotional support you aren’t getting.
+Stress means the body is lacking what it needs: nutrients, hydration, sleep, detoxification, or energy.
+Even deficient emotional support qualifies as stress.

-Anytime you’re not safe, undernourished, or under-rested, your stress hormones rise.
+Anytime you’re unsafe, undernourished, or underslept, or unsupported your stress hormones rise.

-Stress hormones are only supposed to be high for a short time — long enough for you to run away from a threat.
-And then the stress should pass.
+After all, stress hormones are only supposed to rise for a short time — long enough for you to run away from a threat.
+The stressor passes, and you return to normal almost immediately.

-When stress hormones are always high, they churn through the body’s nutritional and energetic stores rapidly, depleting you of your vital energy.
+But when stress hormones remain elevated, they burn through nutritional and energetic stores rapidly, depleting you of your vital energy.

 A Chronic Fight-or-Flight Response Means…